Example tooltip content.

 Driving restrictions

-Stick to sealed roads unless in a 4WD, obey any regional restrictions (night driving, remote areas, ferries), and note that breaking conditions can void cover.
+Stick to sealed roads unless in a 4WD, and then check if there are any restrictions on night driving, remote areas, specific roads or using ferries.

 Document everything